catbarcamp/catbarcamp.github.io/faq.markdown

 Although parking will not be provided by the event, attendees may use designated street parking and the PSU parking structures for a fee.

 ###Is RSVPing required?
-RSVPing is not required to attend the event but we would appreciate anyone who would like to attend to register (goo.gl/Bf9ttp eventbrite link) to give our planners a better idea of how many people will be participating.
+RSVPing is not required to attend the event but we would appreciate anyone who would like to attend to register [Eventbrite](https://www.eventbrite.com/myevent?eid=24878488228) to give our planners a better idea of how many people will be participating.

 ###Will there be WiFi?
 Yes, the PSU campus has a “PSU Guest” wifi option.